Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Introduction

 Note that the class of functions $g(Mx)$ includes the quadratic functions $ F(x) = \half x^T Qx$ (when $g(y) = \half ||y||^2$ and $M^TM =Q$).
-In such case, the gradient is the linear operator $\nabla F(x_i) = Qx_i$.
-Techniques to obtain the exact worst-case performance of first-order methods on quadratic functions can be found in the literature (see \cite{d2021acceleration, bousselmi2022performance} for recent reviews).
-However, existing techniques can only deal with a single quadratic objective function, whereas, our extension of PEP can analyze more complex formulations, such as $F(x) = f(x) + \half x^T Q x$ (see \cite{aberdam2022accelerated} for recent work on this class with a nonsmooth $f$).
+In such a case, the gradient is the linear operator $\nabla F(x_i) = Qx_i$.
+Obtaining the exact worst-case performance of first-order methods on quadratic functions can be done using a known technique (see Section 2.1 in \cite{d2021acceleration} or \cite{ bousselmi2022performance} for recent reviews), which consists in analyzing the roots of a polynomial associated with the method of interest.
+However, this technique can only deal with a single quadratic objective function, whereas our extension of the PEP methodology can analyze more complex formulations, such as $F(x) = f(x) + \half x^T Q x$ (see \cite{aberdam2022accelerated} for recent work on this class with a nonsmooth function $f$).